 - Twist your upper body touching the plate to the floor on your left side and then alternating it to the floor on your right side.

-- Russian twists have the same starting position as a plate twist, without the weight.
+- These have the same starting position as a plate twist, without the weight.

 - The twisting should be done in a controlled motion while focusing on controlled breathing and managing your balance.